An evening with Kristin Neff – the self-compassion expert

-If you’ve been following me for awhile, you’re probably aware that I am a big fan of Brene Brown, the Texan academic who is spreading the message across the globe of the gifts of imperfection and courage in vulnerability, Brene speaks of wholeheartedness, and that’s where my inspiration for helping people to move into alignment within themselves so they can live a wholehearted life and build wholehearted business comes from.
+If you’ve been following me for a while, you’re probably aware that I am a big fan of Brene Brown, the Texan academic who is spreading the message across the globe of the gifts of imperfection and courage in vulnerability.
+Brene speaks of wholeheartedness, and that’s where my inspiration for helping people to move into alignment within themselves so they can build a wholehearted business comes from.

 I was on cloud nine last week when I discovered that both women were speaking in Sydney within the month – the universe seems to be lining up things for me!

 I’d like to share the key messages from the presentation that Kristin gave as a guest of www.wakeupproject.com.au.
 Developing self-compassion has been a gift to herself, she explained.
 It helped her tremendously as she parented her autistic son, easing herself out of self-pity as she and her husband faced very demanding challenges,